feilab-hust/DORM/README.md

 ## Inference Process

 Due to data size limitations, the pre-trained models are stored [here](https://drive.google.com/file/d/15HX6jixm7O3-jy7DOvHww_g7ITBY-RXr/view?usp=sharing).
-You will need to download and unzip them into the `experiments` folder of the original Deep-DORM demo.
+You will need to download and unzip them into the `experiments` folder of the original DORM demo.
 Example data of various organelles for testing the model can be downloaded [here](https://drive.google.com/file/d/1P_Eun_CZ82TFFybrWGGiCLrZ7I5Q1eiP/view?usp=sharing).

-1. Open a terminal in the `Deep-DORM` directory and run `inference.py`; the 'Validation' panel will appear.
+1. Open a terminal in the `DORM` directory and run `inference.py`; the 'Validation' panel will appear.

 2. Set the parameters for inference: